Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Introduction

 \item \textbf{Join nodes.} Even if we have tight bounds on the size of representative sets there is an additional issue that can increase the running time.
 At join nodes of the tree decomposition, we need to compute from two representative sets a third one.
-Doing this operation in a naive way results in running time that is at least the {\em square} of the bound on the size of the representative set.
-If we want to have a running time that matches the size of the representative set, we need a more clever way of handling join nodes.

-\end{itemize} Representative sets of the form we study here could be relevant for other problems and tight bounds for such representative sets could be of fundamental importance.
+Doing this operation in a naive way results in a running time that is at least the \emph{square} of the bound on the size of the representative set.
+If we want to have a running time that matches the size of the representative set, we need a more clever way of handling join nodes. \end{itemize} Representative sets of the form we study here could be relevant for other problems and tight bounds for such representative sets could be of fundamental importance.
 In particular, the notion of half-induced matchings could be a key property in other contexts as well.